 How do I give ragù more flavor?

 There are a few different ways to give your ragù more flavor.
-One option is to use meat that has been seasoned with herbs, spices, or other seasonings before cooking.
+One option is to use meat seasoned with herbs, spices, or other seasonings before cooking.

-You can also add additional ingredients such as mushrooms, bell peppers, or sautéed onions and garlic to the ragù while it is cooking.
+You can add additional ingredients such as mushrooms, bell peppers, or sautéed onions and garlic to the ragù while cooking.

 Additionally, you can finish the ragù with a splash of wine or broth to add extra richness and depth of flavor.